Skip to primary navigation

 1974 - Paul Chalupsky and Tony Scott were dominant paddlers of this era in ski paddling South Africa.
 The sons of Paul Chalupsky - Oscar, Herman and Walter all became very good paddlers.
 Tony Scott dominated ski paddling in South Africa and partnered with Malcom Hall in double ski paddling who was Craig and Cinde's best man at their wedding in South Africa.

-1976 - Peter Cuff's family hosted the English ski paddlers for the Lucky strike marathon.
-Alan Homes and Peter Gaisford became later became very good friends with Craig and Cinde Fisher in Cornwall England and have an ongoing relationship to this day.
+1976 - Peter Cuff's family hosted the British team ski paddlers for the Lucky strike marathon.
+Alan Homes and Peter Gaisford from Cornwall later became very good friends with Craig and Cinde Fisher in Cornwall UK and have an ongoing relationship to this day.

 1980 - Craig Fisher was a part of the Cottesloe R&R team for four years and competed at several Australian Titles over this period.